-Florida International University and AmLight consortium partners are planning, designing, and defining a strategy for high capacity connectivity research and education network connectivity between the US and West Africa, called AARCLight: Americas Africa Research and eduCation Lightpaths (NSF Award# 1638990).
+Florida International University, UCS-ISI, and Vanderbilt, along with AmLight consortium partners are planning, designing, and defining a strategy for high capacity connectivity research and education network connectivity between the US and West Africa via Brazil, called AARCLight: Americas Africa Research and eduCation Lightpaths (NSF Award# 1638990).
 Science is being conducted in an era of information abundance.
 Sharing science resources, such as data, instrumentation, technology, and best practices, across national borders, can promote expanded scientific inquiry and has the potential to advance discovery.
 Linking the U.S. and the nations of Africa’s researcher and education communities is an increasingly strategic priority.
 Africa offers research and education communities with unique biological, environmental, geological, anthropological, and cultural resources.
 Research challenges in atmospheric and geosciences, materials sciences, tropical diseases, biology, astronomy, and other disciplines will benefit by enhancing the technological and social connections between the research and education communities of the US and Africa.

 AARCLight project is supported by NSF Award #1638990.
 Any opinions, findings, and conclusions or recommendations expressed in AARCLight materials are those of the author(s) and do not necessarily reflect the views of the National Science Foundation